 |Type of record:||Building|

 Weavers House is a former factory, built in the 17th century and altered in the 18th and 20th century.
-Constructed of red brick with a pantile roof, this three storeys building was probably used for weaving.
+Constructed of red brick with a pantile roof, this three-storey building retains a long 22-light frieze window on the second floor and was probably used for weaving.

 Images - none

 |Parish:||NORWICH, NORWICH, NORFOLK|

 Weavers House is a 17th-century, three-storey, red brick industrial building.
 The former factory was altered in the 18th and 20th century but retains a long 22-light frieze window on the second floor (S1).
 The frieze window indicates that it was likely used for weaving (S2).